 Liquid extract of yarrow (Extractum Millefolii fluidum) take 40-50 drops 3 times a day

-You can also use the juice of yarrow, which is harvested from the grass of a flowering plant.
-Take from 1 tsp to 1/3 cup 3 times a day before meals.
+You can also use yarrow juice, which is harvested from the grass of a flowering plant.
+Take from 1 teaspoon to 1/3 cup 3 times a day before eating.

-Despite the fact that pharmacological agents of plant origin contain lower doses of active substances than tableted preparations, they may also have contraindications for use.
+Despite the fact that pharmacological agents of plant origin contain smaller doses of active substances than tablets, they can also have contraindications to use.

-Yarrow grass should not be taken by people with a tendency to increased thrombosis (with increased blood clotting).
-Receiving yarrow during pregnancy is contraindicated.
-Be careful with children under 12 years old.
+The herb of the yarrow should not be taken to people with a tendency to increased thrombosis (with increased blood coagulability).
+Contraindicated taking yarrow during pregnancy.
+Take care with children under 12 years.

-Allergic reactions (dermatitis) are indicated as side effects of drugs.
-Prolonged use of herbal infusions can cause dizziness and headache of varying intensity.
+As side effects of the drugs, allergic reactions (dermatitis) are indicated.
+Prolonged use of infusions of grass can cause dizziness and a headache of varying intensity.

-Vegetable raw materials are recommended to be stored in a dry dark place.
-Cooked infusion or decoction should be stored at a low temperature of no more than 48 hours, and be inaccessible to children.
+Vegetable raw materials should be stored in a dry, dark place.
+Cooked infusion or broth should be stored at a reduced temperature not more than 48 hours, and be inaccessible to children.

-Depending on storage conditions, the shelf life is from 2 to 3 years.
-It should not be used after the expiration date.
+Depending on storage conditions, the shelf life is 2 to 3 years.
+Do not use after the expiration date.

-Yarrow herb and its derivatives are available without a prescription.
+Yarrow and its derivatives are released without a prescription.

 Application in other areas

-Due to the presence of essential oils in plants and flowers, yarrow is widely used in the cuisine of various countries.
-It is mainly used for flavoring beverages (tinctures, liqueurs, kvasses) and confectionery products, as well as seasoning for the first and second courses.
+Thanks to the presence of essential oils in plants and flowers, the yarrow is widely used in the kitchen of various countries.
+It is mainly used for flavoring beverages (tinctures, liqueurs, kvass) and confectionery products, and as a seasoning for first and second courses.

-In addition, it has insecticidal properties and is often used in the fight against a number of crop pests.
+In addition, it has insecticidal properties and is often used in the control of a number of crop pests.

-Yarrow impurities in feed hay contribute to better digestibility of the latter.
+Impurities yarrow in forage hay contribute to better digestibility of the latter.